Law Office of David Lesh | Oregon Criminal Charge Guide | Oregon DWS Guide | Washington State DUI Guide

 2. you have no other convictions or committed any other acts that would render you inadmissible.

-Keep in mind that if you successfully complete the Oregon diversion program you will not be convicted of a DUII offense.
+Keep in mind that if you successfully complete the Oregon DUI diversion program you will not be convicted of a DUII offense.
 However, you should avoid attempting to enter Canada while you are in the diversion program as your case will show as "pending" until dismissal.
 Remember: diversion lasts one calendar year.

 I missed my court appearance.
 What do I do now?

 Failing to appear (FTA) for court is to be avoided.
 When you miss a court appearance, you could be charged with a separate crime known as "Failure to Appear in the Second Degree" or "Failure to Appear in the First Degree."
 At a minimum, the court will issue a warrant for your arrest (known as a bench warrant).
 Talk to your lawyer.
 If you are in Multnomah County, your lawyer may be able to scheduled a court appearance to recall your bench warrant.
 Often times, your only option is to turn yourself in at the jail on the outstanding warrant.
 A new court date will then be scheduled for your appearance.
+Do not miss court.

 Oregon generally does not extradite persons from out of state for misdemeanor warrants.
 However, if you failed to appear for a felony DUII offense, Oregon very well will seek to bring you back if you're ever arrested in your home state.